realA10001986/Flux-Capacitor/README.md

 *The maximum bitrate is __128kpbs__.
 The free [Adapter](https://macroplant.com/adapter/audio-converter) tool can re-encode your mp3 files in batches.*

 To be recognized, your mp3 files need to be organized in music folders named *music0* through *music9*.
 The folder number is 0 by default, i.e. the player starts searching for music in folder *music0*.
-This folder number can be changed using the remote control or through the TCD keypad (305x).
+To select a different folder, type *5Xok on the remote control.

 The names of the audio files must only consist of three-digit numbers, starting at 000.mp3, in consecutive order.
 No numbers should be left out.
 Each folder can hold up to 1000 files (000.mp3-999.mp3).

-Since manually renaming mp3 files is somewhat cumbersome, the firmware can do this for you: Just copy your files with their original filenames to the music folder; when selecting a folder containing such files, they will be sorted alphabetically and renamed according to the 3-digit name scheme.
+Since manually renaming mp3 files is somewhat cumbersome, the firmware can do this for you: Just copy your files with their original filenames to a music folder of your choice; when selecting that folder (*5Xok), the files will be sorted alphabetically and renamed according to the 3-digit name scheme.
 (If you want your tracks in a specific order, you must rename them, for instance by inserting a letter or number at the start.)
 The renaming process can take a while (11 minutes for 1000 files in bad cases).
 Mac users are advised to delete the ._ files from the SD before putting it back into the FC as this speeds up the process.
 While the renaming is in progress, the FC's chase LEDs show the fraction of files still left to be processed.

 To add files to a music folder later, just copy them to the folder and delete the file "TCD_DONE.TXT" (so that the firmware knows that something has changed).